jhauschild/sphinx_cfg_options/README.rst

    max_speed : float = 220.
       Maximum speed of the vehicle in km/h.

-      This description might go over multiple lines and gets fully parse.
+      This description might go over multiple lines and gets fully parsed.

       .. note ::

-          The table above only shows the first line.
+          The table above only shows the first line of the description.

+In the built documentation, this directive includes a summary table in the beginning with all the options defined for the `config` of that name "Vehicle".

 In the function that sets up the engine, we notice that we need another
 parameter: the type of the fuel.